 Personal property taxes are due Oct.
-1. If the tax amount is over $100, one-half is due Oct.
+1. If the tax amount is over $100, half is due Oct.
 1 and the remainder is due the following March 1.
-One-half of the amount of the taxes that are unpaid is delinquent after Nov.
+Half of the amount of the taxes that are unpaid are delinquent after Nov.
 1 and the remaining half that is unpaid is delinquent after May 1.
 Read more about personal property taxes in a brochure from the Arizona Department of Revenue.

 In lieu of a personal property tax on automobiles, the state imposes an annual vehicle license tax, or VLT, which is based on an assessed value of 60 percent of the manufacturer's base retail price reduced by 16.25 percent for each year since the vehicle was first registered in Arizona.
 For additional information on this tax, please call the Arizona Department of Transportation, Vehicle License Division: (602) 255-0072 in the Phoenix area, (520) 629-9808 in the Tucson area and (800) 251-5866 elsewhere in Arizona.

 Inheritance and estate taxes